pachyderm/docs/content/staging/enterprise/activate-via-pachctl.md

 # ACTIVE
 ```

-You unlocked Pachyderm's enterprise features.
+You have unlocked Pachyderm's enterprise features.